ale2502/civic-flow-ai/README.md

 # CivicFlow AI

 A personal AI portfolio project focused on practical Python, retrieval, classification, and human-reviewed automation.
+It was created with Codex aiming to sharp my python skills.

 ## Project pitch